Interlocking Backpropagation: Improving depthwise model-parallelism

-In order to understand the interplay between the number and size of the components in the network and the optimisation strategy, we compare our \nwise{2} training scheme to an alternative approach with similar time complexity in \Cref{fig:convnet_acc_vs_components} (right).
-This approach, labelled ``1-wise (double size)'', is equivalent to performing \nwise{1} training, but with adjacent pairs of components merged to give half the number of components, each of which is twice the size.
-As merging components is not possible in practice -- the components would be large enough to fill an entire accelerator -- we could implement this method by grouping components into blocking pairs.
-We are interested in a comparison with this method because it is similar to \nwise{2}, except there is no possible communication between components which are not directly adjacent.
-With \nwise{2} we hope that the fact that the pairs of components are overlapping will allow indirect communication further down the model than the adjacent component that the gradients are passed to. \Cref{fig:convnet_acc_vs_components} shows that this approach performs better than \nwise{1}, but not as well as \nwise{2}, which may suggest that this additional communication is in fact taking place in \nwise{2}.
+In order to understand the interplay between the number and size of the modules in the network and the optimisation strategy, we compare our \nwise{2} training scheme to an alternative approach with similar compute efficiency in \Cref{fig:convnet_acc_vs_components} (right).
+This approach, labelled `1-wise (double size)', is equivalent to performing \nwise{1} training, but with adjacent pairs of modules merged to give half the number of modules, each of which is twice the size.
+As merging modules is not possible in practice -- each module would be large enough to fill an entire accelerator -- we could implement this method by grouping modules into blocking pairs.
+We are interested in a comparison with this method because it is similar to \nwise{2}, except there is no possible indirect communication between modules which are not directly adjacent.
+For \nwise{2}, we have proposed that the fact that the pairs of modules are overlapping induces indirect communication further down the model than just the adjacent module that the gradients are passed to. \Cref{fig:convnet_acc_vs_components} shows that `1-wise (double size)' performs better than \nwise{1}, but not as well as \nwise{2}, which suggests that there is indirect end-to-end information flow happening in \nwise{2}.